NoroffFEU/css-frameworks-ca/README.md

 ## Running

 Add the LiveServer Extension to have a real time view of the site.
 You should also use the developer tools in Chrome for a overview of the HTML, CSS, and JS.
+Another option is to drag the index into your preffered web browser.

 ## Contact